chuacw/Chee-Wee-s-ASP.NET-Captcha-web-control/README.md

 # Setup

 Copy the chuacw.TelligentCommunity.dll to the bin folder.
-Create a file named "captchaimage.aspx" with the following content and placed it in the Web folder:
+Copy the file named "captchaimage.aspx" to the Web folder:

 ```
 <%@ Page Inherits="chuacw.TelligentCommunity.CaptchaImagePage" %>